material-motion/material-motion/starmap/specifications/primitives/streams/README.md

 ## Streams vs Plans

-Streams lean more toward the engineering side of the product development process than the design side.
+Streams lean more toward the engineering side of the product development process than the design tooling side.
 The reason for this is because of the heavy use of lambdas to build streams from scratch.
 Lambdas are inherently difficult to introspect and represent in a tool without making other trade-offs (performance, platform expectations). *Operators* can be built to reuse lambdas, but the Material Motion core engineering team prefers to build serializable Plan types instead.